tinynow/matt-kreiling.website/src/posts/side-projects-at-46.md

 description: A bunch of excuses
 date: 2022-05-03
 tags:
   - developing in the open
   - being a person
 layout: layouts/post.njk
+edited: 2025-09-09
 ---

 My side projects, so far, are pretty unimpressive.
 They are numerous, diverse, and go back 12 years.